Navy Working Uniform: 2016–2019: Reorganization

 In August 2016 the U.S. Navy announced that it will be eliminating the NWU Type I in favor of the Type III which completely replaced it on 1 October 2019 for wear as the standard working uniform for all Navy personnel ashore.
 Type III NWUs began being sold across the U.S. and issued to new U.S. Navy recruits and officer candidates from October 2017 onward, with production of the NWU Type I being ended.
 The Type II will remain restricted to wear by Naval Special Warfare sailors in arid desert environments.

 The New York Naval Militia mirrored the Navy's policy of phasing out the NWU Type I in favor of the NWU Type III.
 The Ohio Naval Militia automatically follows the regulations set forth by the Department of the Navy and will phase into the new uniform on the same timescale as the Navy.

 In 2018, the eight-point cover used with the Type III NWU began featuring the Anchor, Constitution and Eagle (ACE) logo in place of the rank or rate insignia previously worn, similar to the Eagle-Globe-Anchor insignia is worn on the eight-point covers of the U.S. Marine Corps' combat utility uniforms.
 In October 2019, the ACE logo completely replaced rank insignia on the NWU Type III's eight-point cover.

 Future

 The U.S. Navy's original goal of developing a single working uniform for wear shipboard and ashore, for which the NWU Type I was found to be unsuitable because of its lack of flame resistance, has largely been abandoned.
 With the NWU Type III having become the main shore uniform, the U.S. Navy continues to work to develop a new two-piece shipboard working uniform, prototypes of which were tested from May to September 2018.
 For the time being, sailors wear an improved flame-resistant variant of the coverall, known as the IFRV.

-Currently, the U.S. Navy has four prototypes in testing to replace the IFRV coveralls.
-Three are based on the former wash khaki and utilities worn until 2010, and the other is based on the NWU Type III though in tan and blue instead of camouflage.
+The U.S. Navy tested four prototypes to replace the IFRV coveralls.
+Three were based on the former "wash khaki" officer working uniform and enlisted utilities worn until 2010, and the other was based on the NWU Type III though in tan and blue instead of camouflage.